-Manuka Honey comes from the native Manuka shrub (Leptospermum scoparium) in New Zealand that has been growing wild in this pristine, rugged landscape for over 80 million years.
-Due to the unique isolation of New Zealand, the flora and fauna has developed in a unique way over the millions of years.
-The native Manuka shrub (Leptospermum scoparium) grows from a shrub into a large tree.
-Over the years, Manuka honey has become best known for its unique bio-active compounds.
-The Maori already used the Manuka Shrub because of its unique properties.
+Manuka Honey comes from the native New Zealand Manuka shrub (Leptospermum scoparium) that has grown wild in this pristine, rugged landscape for over 80 million years.
+Due to the unique isolation of New Zealand, the New Zealand flora and fauna has been able to develop in a unique way.
+The native Manuka tree (Leptospermum scoparium) grows from a shrub to a large tree.
+Over the years, Manuka honey has become especially known for its unique, high-quality and natural bio-activity.
+The Maori already used the Manuka Bush because of its unique properties.
 Thomas Cook introduced the first honey bees to New Zealand in 1839.
 The unique properties of Manuka Honig have been known for years, but why it is so unique was only discovered in 2006.

-At Manuka New Zealand, our bees are the most important force behind the beautiful, raw and monofloral Manuka Honey.
+At MNZ, our bees are the most important force behind the beautiful, raw and monofloral Manuka Honey.
 As a result, we pay extra attention to our bee colonies to ensure that they can make Manuka honey in peace.
 Our beekeepers ensure that the bees are sufficiently protected.

 Because our wooden beehives are in one of the most pristine areas of New Zealand, there is very little risk of herbicides and pesticides being present in the environment.
 We rigorously test our Manuka honey and make sure it is free from herbicides, pesticides, antibiotics and other contaminants.